wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

 Now that the footer is finished, let's have one last look at the header.
-There are three updates needed to finish the header (for desktop and mobile sizes):
+There are four updates needed to finish the header (for desktop and mobile sizes):

 1. Add primary links.
 1. Add a new CTA button.
 1. Add links and a search box.
+1. Remove all remaining `wire` classes.

 <br>